OSGeo/ogc-cite-runner/docs/running-as-github-action.md

 - **Required**: No (defaults to `true`)
 - **Description**: Whether the output report should include information about failed tests

+!!! note

+    This input is parsed into a boolean with the github actions [fromJSON() function] and is then evaluated with github's [ternary operator].
+This means that if you pass it a value of either `true` or `false` everything will work as intended.

 ### `include_skipped_test_details`

 - **Required**: No (defaults to `true`)
 - **Description**: Whether the output report should include information about skipped tests

+!!! note

+    This input is parsed into a boolean with the github actions [fromJSON() function] and is then evaluated with github's [ternary operator].
+This means that if you pass it a value of either `true` or `false` everything will work as intended.

 ### `include_passed_test_details`